Jay0216/Realtime-Chat-Application-React-firebase/README.md

 # Realtime-Chat-Application-React-firebase
-A Chat Application that can use for
+This Chat Application that can use for chat with your friends like in social media.

 Note -: